 This is a petition for writ of habeas corpus filed pursuant to 28 U.S.C. § 2241.
-Petitioner has filed two motions for leave to proceed in forma pauperis (Doc.
-2 and 7), which are granted.
 Petitioner, who is proceedings pro se, is a pretrial detainee facing state criminal charges.
-On August 18, 2021, the Court issued a Notice and Order to Show Cause (NOSC) directing Petitioner to explain, on or before September 20, 2021, why the matter should not be dismissed under the abstention doctrine in Younger v.
+On September 9, 2021, the Court issued a Notice and Order to Show Cause (NOSC) directing Petitioner to explain, on or before October 11, 2021, why the matter should not be dismissed under the abstention doctrine in Younger v.
 Harris, 401 U.S. 37, 53-54 (1971).
 (Doc.
-4.)
-Although Petitioner did not file a document labeled as a response, he did file three sets of documents with the Court.
-(Docs.
-5, 6, and 8.)
-After reviewing these documents, the Court will dismiss the action without prejudice pursuant to the abstention doctrine set forth in Younger.
+2.)
+Petitioner promptly filed a response.
+(Doc.
+3.)
+After reviewing the response, the Court will dismiss the action without prejudice pursuant to the abstention doctrine set forth in Younger.